hwdsl2/setup-ipsec-vpn/README.md

 You may use these internal VPN IPs for communication.
 However, note that the IPs assigned to VPN clients are dynamic, and firewalls on client devices may block such traffic.

-For IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes, you may optionally assign static IPs to VPN clients.
+For the IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes, advanced users may optionally assign static IPs to VPN clients.
 Expand for details.
 IKEv2 mode does NOT support this feature.

 <details>
 <summary>
 IPsec/L2TP mode: Assign static IPs to VPN clients
 </summary>

-Advanced users can optionally assign static internal IPs to VPN clients.
-The example steps below **ONLY** applies to `IPsec/L2TP` mode.
+The example below **ONLY** applies to IPsec/L2TP mode.
 Commands must be run as `root`.

 1. First, create a new VPN user for each VPN client that you want to assign a static IP to.
 Refer to <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.
 Helper scripts are included for convenience.
 1. Edit `/etc/xl2tpd/xl2tpd.conf` on the VPN server.
 Replace `ip range = 192.168.42.10-192.168.42.250` with e.g. `ip range = 192.168.42.100-192.168.42.250`.
 This reduces the pool of auto-assigned IP addresses, so that more IPs are available to assign to clients as static IPs.